You can get from Lancaster to London by train, bus or flight.

 There are multiple daily flight connections from Lancaster to London, with up to two flights leaving every hour or so from early in the morning until the early evening.
 British Airways offer the fastest flights, and the only direct services, which last around 1 hour.
 They generally have eight services per day.
 KLM provides the most flights between the two cities, with up to 18 flights per day, but all of their services have one change, usually in Amsterdam.
 Their flights take around 4-5 hours.
 Longer flights are also operated by Air France, Encompass Aviation, and Jet2.
 Planes depart from either Manchester Airport or Leeds Bradford Airport and arrive at Heathrow, Gatwick, London City, Luton, Stansted, and Southend.
 All have regular bus and train services to central London.

-There are 2 ways to travel to London from Lancaster including taking a bus or flight.
+There are 3 options to travel between Lancaster and London including taking a bus, train or flight.

-This is compared to other travel options to London:
+This is compared to other travel options from Lancaster to London:

-The fastest way from Lancaster to London is by flight with an average journey time of 1 h 5 min.
+The fastest way to get to London from Lancaster is by flight with an average travel time of 1 h.

-These are the most popular departure and arrival points when traveling from Lancaster to London:
+These are the most popular departure and arrival points from Lancaster to London:

 Here are some other resources that might have the information you need